stanleysousa/ubi-test/README.md

 >MYSQL_PASSWORD

 ## Verifying that the database is working:
-Open the command line on the 'database' folder, get the database image id, run the image and enter it's bash
+Open the command line on the **backend-database** folder, get the database image id, run the image and enter it's bash
 ```sh
 $ docker ps
 $ docker exec -it image_id bash